Noahns1/PythonSelenium/README.md

 ---
 ### What Is My Project?
 This project is part of a twin set of projects that achieve identical functionality.
 In this project, Python, Selenium, and Behave are utilized for Behavior-driven development (BDD) to automate test cases on Amazon.
-Its twin project achieves the same test cases but implements Java, Selenium, and Cucumber.
+Its twin project achieves the same test cases but implements Java, Maven, Selenium, TestNG, and Cucumber.

 [Twin Project](https://github.com/Noahns1/JavaSelenium)

 ---
 ### Why Is This Project Useful?
-I developed this project to showcase not only my proficiency in test case creation and automation but also to demonstrate my adeptness in both Python and Java.
+I developed this project to showcase not only my proficiency in test case creation and automation but also demonstrate my adeptness in both Python and Java.
 Regardless of the language used, the project accomplishes the same functionality, highlighting my versatility and understanding of different programming languages.

 ---
 ### Dependencies